zchee/golang-wiki/CodeReviewComments.md

 of usage, it is too difficult to see whether an interface is even necessary, let alone what methods it ought to contain.

+If you need to inject a dependency into private methods consider not using interfaces as there is no ambiguity in the methods over which you have control of what is received, don't add unnecessary abstractions.
+The exception is the case where an abstraction is actually required to "group objects into their common behaviors".

 ``` go
 package consumer  // consumer.go